CouncilofLorien/counciloflorien.github.io/docs/cards/O/obey-him-or-die.md

 > Permanent-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > _Balrog specific._ Playable during the organization phase on a leader in The Balrog's company.
 The leader receives +2 direct influence and cannot be discarded by a body check.
 Discard whenever there is a character in his company with a higher mind.
-Cannot be duplicated on a given character. <br>_“...a huge orc-chieftain...leapt into the chamber; behind him his followers clustered in the doorway."_{: .fs-3 } ***---&#65279;LotRII***{: .fs-3 }
+Cannot be duplicated on a given character. <br>_“...a huge orc-chieftain...leapt into the chamber; behind him his followers clustered in the doorway."_ ***---&#65279;LotRII***
 >